awlsring/texit/docs/discord-bot.md

   applicationId: "123123123123123123" # the application ID of your bot
   publicKey: "sdkjgheoirugheirnfjenfjebiyfgewpdfm[oemfpiuebrigfu]" # the public key of your bot
   token: "skdjfhkjsdfjhsgfjhgsdjhfgsjkdfgkjshgdfjhgfjheferf" # the token of your bot
+notifier: # The notifier to use to listen for workflow completion
+  type: mqtt
+  broker: "tcp://10.0.1.2:1883"
+  topic: "texit-workflow"
 ```

 Fill out the file with data you collected in the previous steps.
 If you want to ensure that you scope your bot to only be used by you in your guild, you'll need to get your userId and guildId.
 You can do this by enabling developer mode in discord and right clicking on your user or guild and clicking "Copy ID".